 Where is the best place to stay in Dublin for walkers?

 If you have a big budget, hotels on the South Side of the Liffey, within a few hundred metres of Grafton street are a good bet.
-Hotels in the North of the city tend to be cheaper.
+Hotels in the North of the city tend to be cheaper and a great budget part of the city.
 There are also Airbnb locations dotted around the most walkable parts of Dublin.